eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Wallet Instance SHOULD be construed as lawful grounds for the processing of personal data by the Relying Party or any other party.
-Relying Party or any party requesting or processing personal data from a EUDI Wallet Instance SHALL ensure that they have grounds for lawful processing that data, according to Article 6 of the GDPR.
+Relying Party or any party requesting or processing personal data from a EUDI Wallet Instance SHALL ensure that they have grounds for lawful processing of that data, according to Article 6 of the GDPR.